HPCNow/PHPQstat/README.md

 ![Alt text](https://cloud.githubusercontent.com/assets/4594964/21457190/37e6a6fc-c8fb-11e6-8b6c-f1b04b920e5c.jpg "Queue Status")

-All Jobs on the cluster, both running and in queue, fields are sortable, in the screenshot I am using the search feature to filter the running jobs table.
+All Jobs on the cluster, both running and in queue, tables are sortable by field, in the screenshot I am using the search feature to filter the running jobs table.
 ![Alt text](https://cloud.githubusercontent.com/assets/4594964/21457203/5405e6b8-c8fb-11e6-9039-4af29a50761a.jpg "Job Status")